 “Our findings suggest that advanced numerical cognition may be found much more widely in nature among non-human animals than previously suspected,” says co-author Adrian Dyer, an associate professor at RMIT, in a university release.

 With the finding, bees are now the newest members of the animals-that-understand-arithmetic club, which includes birds, human babies, some primates, and even spiders.

 “These days, we learn as children that a plus symbol means you need to add two or more quantities, while a minus symbol means you subtract,” says co-author Scarlett Howard.
-“Our findings show that the complex understanding of maths symbols as a language is something that many brains can probably achieve, and helps explain how many human cultures independently developed numeracy skills.”
+“Our findings show that the complex understanding of math symbols as a language is something that many brains can probably achieve, and helps explain how many human cultures independently developed numeracy skills.”

 The study was published in the journal Science Advances.